eclipse-langium/langium/examples/requirements/README.md

 The Example features a generator that you can run via cli to process Requirement Model files.
 The outcome is a HTML table with a coverage matrix indicating which Test Cases test the Requirements of the file passed to the CLI.

 * Ensure the complete project was properly built, otherwise run `npm install` from the root of the Langium project.
-* Use `node ./bin/cli` from the requirements-and-tests directory to run the cli.
+* Use `node ./bin/cli` from the requirements directory to run the cli.
 Follow the instructions or use `node ./bin/cli generate-requirements-coverage <full-path-to-req-file>`.

 The generator produces an HTML file.